Non-parametric Causal Inference in Dynamic Thresholding Designs

+Consider the dynamic thresholding design introduced in \cref{sec:model}.
+While \eqref{eq:tauRD} provides a unified characterization of the dynamic marginal policy effect across both finite and infinite horizons, the infinite-horizon case demands separate attention to the fact that the observed trajectories in any real-world data are necessarily finite.
+To accommodate this, we denote by $T_n$ the horizon for the observed data\footnote{The methods we develop can also accommodate cases where the units have trajectories of varying lengths, provided all trajectories are sufficiently long for asymptotic approximations to hold.
+However, to keep the exposition simple, we use a common trajectory length $T_n$ to state our results.} (indexed by the sample size $n$), where $T_n=T$ in the finite-horizon case, and $T_n\to\infty$ as $n\to\infty$ in the infinite-horizon case.

-Consider the dynamic thresholding design introduced in \cref{sec:model} with $T<\infty$.
-Define the discounted sum of future outcomes and treatment assignments from time $t$ onward as
+Define the discounted sum of future outcomes and treatment assignments from time $t$ onward:

-where $t=0,1,\dots,T$, and $i=1,2,\dots,n$.
-Motivated by the twice-discounted structure of the expression in \cref{coro:mpe_dynamic}, where discounting appears both within the $Q$-functions and in the outer summation, we propose below a twice-discounted local linear regression procedure for estimating the causal parameter $\tauRD$.
-We choose a small bandwidth $h=h(n)$ (where $h(n)\to 0$ as $n\to\infty$), a weighting function $K:\R \to [0,\infty)$ and run the following weighted linear regression on each side of the threshold:
+where $t=0,1,\dots,T_n$, and $i=1,2,\dots,n$.
+Motivated by the twice-discounted structure of the expression in \eqref{eq:tauRD}, where discounting appears both within the $Q$-functions and in the outer summation, we propose below a twice-discounted local linear regression procedure for estimating the causal parameter $\tauRD$.
+We choose a small bandwidth $h=h_n$ (where $h_n\to 0$ as $n\to\infty$), a weighting function $K:\R \to [0,\infty)$ and run a weighted linear regression on each side of the threshold, as follows.